-The Minister for Consumer Affairs, Liquor, Gaming and Racing has made provision for venue operators to request a variation to their payment terms for gaming machine entitlements.
+The Minister for Consumer Affairs, Gaming and Liquor Regulation has made provision for venue operators to request a variation to their payment terms for gaming machine entitlements that take effect on 16 August 2022.

 Determining serious financial hardship